Bordered complex Hadamard matrices and strongly regular graphs: Abstract

 \section{Abstract}

 We consider bordered complex Hadamard matrices whose core is contained in the Bose--Mesner algebra of a strongly regular graph.
-Examples include a Butson-type complex Hadamard matrix whose core is contained in the Bose--Mesner algebra of a conference graph due to J.~Wallis, and a family of Hadamard matrices given by Singh and Dubey.
-In this paper, we show that there is also a non Butson-type complex Hadamard matrix whose core is contained in the Bose--Mesner algebra of a conference graph, and prove that there are no other bordered complex Hadamard matrices whose core is contained in the Bose--Mesner algebra of a strongly regular graph.
+Examples include a complex Hadamard matrix whose core is contained in the Bose--Mesner algebra of a conference graph due to J.~Wallis, F.~Sz\"{o}ll\H{o}si, and a family of Hadamard matrices given by S.~N.~Singh and O.~P.~Dubey.
+In this paper, we prove that there are no other bordered complex Hadamard matrices whose core is contained in the Bose--Mesner algebra of a strongly regular graph.